alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 └── yarn.lock
 ```

 The two root-level modules of note are _tsconfig.json_ and _tslint.json_.
 The former configures all TypeScript settings associated with the project, and the latter sets defaults for the linting that occurs during the TypeScript compilation process.

 The mock directory houses data to seed into a MongoDB database.

 ### Building the Interface

 With config files out of the way, the next step is defining and including the interfaces and types used in the project.
-This is accomplished in two steps:
+This is accomplished in two main processes:

 - defining your own types, and
 - installing third-party dependency types